kuma35/thinking-forth-jp/sphinx/preface.rst

 examples in this book are consistent with the Forth-83 Standard.

-One individual who greatly influenced this book is the man who invented Forth, .
+One individual who greatly influenced this book is the man who invented Forth, Charles Moore.
 In addition to spending several days interviewing him for this book, I’ve been privileged to watch him at work.
 He is a master craftsman, moving with speed and deftness, as though he were physically altering the conceptual models inside the machine—building, tinkering, playing.
 He accomplishes this with a minimum of tools (the result of an ongoing battle against insidious complexity) and few restrictions other than those imposed by his own techniques.
 I hope this book captures some of his wisdom.
 Enjoy!

 Acknowledgments
 ~~~~~~~~~~~~~~~

 Many thanks to all the good people who gave their time and ideas to this
-book, including: , Dr. , , , Dr. , Dr. , , , , Dr. , , and .
-Another of
+book, including: Charles Moore, Dr. , Dave Johnson, John Teleska, Dr.
+Michael Starling, Dr. Peter Kogge, , Donald Burgess, Cary Campbell, Dr.
+Raymond Dessy, Michael Ham, and .
+Another of the interviewees, Michael
-the interviewees, , passed away while this book was in production.
-He is
+LaManna, passed away while this book was in production.
+He is deeply
-deeply missed by those of us who loved him.
+missed by those of us who loved him.